David Brooks (commentator)

+David Brooks (born August 11, 1961) is a Canadian-born American book author and political and cultural commentator.
+Though he describes himself as a "moderate Republican", others have characterised him as centrist, moderate conservative, or conservative, based on his record as contributor to the PBS NewsHour, and as opinion columnist for The New York Times.
+In addition to his shorter form writing, Brooks has authored seven non-fiction books since 2000, two appearing from Simon and Schuster, and five from Random House, the latter includingThe Social Animal: The Hidden Sources of Love, Character, and Achievement (2011), and The Road to Character (2015).

-David Brooks (born August 11, 1961) is a conservative political and cultural commentator who writes for The New York Times.
-He has worked as a film critic for The Washington Times, a reporter and later op-ed editor for The Wall Street Journal, a senior editor at The Weekly Standard from its inception, a contributing editor at Newsweek, and The Atlantic Monthly, in addition to working as a commentator on NPR and the PBS NewsHour.
+Beginning as a police reporter in Chicago and as an intern at William F. Buckley's National Review, Brooks rose to his positions at The New York Times, NPR, and PBS after a long series of other journalistic positions (film critic for The Washington Times, reporter and op-ed editor at The Wall Street Journal, senior editor at The Weekly Standard, and contributing editor at Newsweek and The Atlantic Monthly.

 Early life and education

 Brooks was born in Toronto, Ontario, where his father was working on a PhD at the University of Toronto.
-He spent his early years in the Stuyvesant Town housing development in New York City with his brother, Daniel.
-His father taught English literature at New York University, while his mother studied nineteenth-century British history at Columbia University.
-Brooks was raised Jewish but rarely attended synagogue in his later adult life.
-As a young child, Brooks attended the Grace Church School, an independent Episcopal primary school in the East Village.
-When he was 12, his family moved to the Philadelphia Main Line, the affluent suburbs of Philadelphia.
-He graduated from Radnor High School in 1979.
-In 1983, Brooks graduated from the University of Chicago with a degree in history.
+Along with his brother, Daniel, David spent his early years living in Stuyvesant Town housing, in New York City.
+Their father taught English literature at New York University, while their mother studied 19th-century British history at Columbia University.
+Brooks was raised Jewish, but rarely attended synagogue in adulthood.
+As a young child, he was enrolled in the Grace Church School, an independent Episcopal primary school in the East Village.
+When he was 12, his family moved to the well-to-do suburbs of Philadelphia's Main Line area, where he graduated from Radnor High School in 1979.
+In 1983, Brooks earned his Bachelor's Degree, with a history major, from the University of Chicago.
 His senior thesis was on popular science writer Robert Ardrey.

 As an undergraduate, Brooks frequently contributed reviews and satirical pieces to campus publications.
 His senior year, he wrote a spoof of the lifestyle of wealthy conservative William F. Buckley Jr., who was scheduled to speak at the university: "In the afternoons he is in the habit of going into crowded rooms and making everybody else feel inferior.
 The evenings are reserved for extended bouts of name-dropping."
 To his piece, Brooks appended the note: "Some would say I'm envious of Mr. Buckley.
 But if truth be known, I just want a job and have a peculiar way of asking.
 So how about it, Billy?
 Can you spare a dime?"
 When Buckley arrived to give his talk, he asked whether Brooks was in the lecture audience and offered him a job.